ViLab-UCSD/OpenRooms/README.md

 ![config](https://vilab-ucsd.github.io/ucsd-openrooms/index_files/config.png)

+**News**: We currently only release the rendered images of the dataset.
+All ground-truths will be released in a few days.
+The dataset creation pipeline will also be released soon.

 ## Rendered Images and Ground-truths
 All rendered images and the corresponding ground-truths are saved in folder [data/rendering/data/](README.md).
 In the following, we will detail each type of rendered data and how to read and interpret them.
 Two example scenes with images and all ground-truths are included in [Demo](README.md) and [Demo.zip](README.md).